 But a young person doesn’t have that frame of reference.
 They see the future with hope and excitement and possibility.
 They understand less but are amazed by more.* There is something about the innocence and faith of a child that just believes anything can happen, that causes them to jump in and take risks.
 Mary was that gal!
 She heard the angel’s commission and she invited it.
 Bring it on!
 Let’s do this!

 I am so glad that Mary didn’t know better.
-The next time I face a challenge from the Lord, may I forget my list of things of potential pitfalls and focus instead on God’s unlimited power.
+The next time I face a challenge from the Lord, may I forget my list of potential pitfalls and focus instead on God’s unlimited power.

 REFLECTION AND DISCUSSION

 What list of reasons have you come up with why something that God is asking you to do won’t work?